Revenue sharing: how it works and why it matters for your money

 But here’s the twist…

-Is your broker making money from revenue sharing behind your back?
+Is your broker making money from revenue sharing you're not seeing on your statement?

 Financial advisors and brokers often receive hidden compensation from fund companies—and it could influence the investment recommendations they give you.